-- Between ESX/ESXi and vCenter - Among ESX/ESXi hosts-for example, for VMware High Availability coordination - Between ESX/ESXi or vCenter and systems running client software such as the vSphere Client or a VI - SDK application - Between ESX/ESXi and ancillary management services, such as DNS, NTP, syslog and the user authentication service - Between ESX/ESXi and third-party management tools, such as third-party virtual switch management, hardware monitoring, systems management and backup tools - Between vCenter and supporting services, such as the vCenter database and the user authentication service - Between vCenter and optional add-on components such as VMware Update Manager - VMware Converter Enterprise, if they are installed on separate servers - VMotion, involving transferring the live running state of a virtual machine from one ESX/ESXi host to another - Storage, including any network-based storage, such as iSCSI and NFS
+- Between VMware ESX/ESXi and VMware vCenter Server - Among VMware ESX/ESXi hosts-for example, for VMware High Availability (VMware HA) coordination - Between VMware ESX/ESXi or VMware vCenter and systems running client software such as the vSphere Client or a vSphere SDK application - Between VMware ESX/ESXi and ancillary management services, such as DNS, NTP, syslog and the user authentication service - Between a client system and a privileged virtual machine interface, such as the virtual machine console or the virtual serial port - Between VMware ESX/ESXi and third-party management tools, such as third-party virtual switch management, hardware monitoring, systems management and backup tools - Between VMware vCenter Server and supporting services, such as the VMware vCenter Server database and the user authentication service - Between VMware vCenter Server and optional add-on components such as VMware vCenter Update Manager - VMware vCenter Converter Enterprise, if they are installed on separate servers - VMware vMotion, involving transferring the live running state of a virtual machine from one VMware ESX/ESXi host to another - Storage, including any network-based storage, such as iSCSI and NFS

 All of the networks used for these communications provide direct access to core functionality of vSphere.
-The management network provides access to the vSphere management interface on each component; any remote attack would most likely begin with gaining entry to this network.
-VMotion traffic is not encrypted, so the entire state of a virtual machine might potentially be snooped from this network.
+The management network provides access to the vSphere management interface on each component.
+Any remote attack would most likely begin with gaining entry to this network. vMotion traffic is not encrypted, so the entire state of a virtual machine might potentially be intercepted from this network.
 Finally, access to the storage network potentially allows someone to read the contents of virtual disks residing on shared storage.
 Therefore, all of these networks should be isolated and strongly secured from all other traffic, especially any traffic going to and from virtual machines.
 The exception is if one of the components previously listed actually runs in a virtual machine.
 In that case, this virtual machine naturally has an interface on the management network and therefore should not have an interface on any other network.

-VMware recommends that you isolate networks using one of these methods:
+VMware recommends that you isolate networks using one of the following methods:

-- Create a separate VLAN for each network. - Configure network access for each network through its own virtual switch and one or more uplink ports.
+- Create a separate VLAN for each network. - · Configure network access for each network through its own virtual switch and one or more uplink ports.